ljpetkovic/OCR-cat/eval_ALTO/README.md

                      CONTENT="154."/>
    ```

-4. The crucial aspect of this code is to consider the **different possible tagging scenarios** for applying the `FONT{0,1,2} ` attributes to the elements `<String>`, taking into account the word context in order to determine whether to assign one font value or not.
+4. The crucial aspect of this code is to consider the **different possible tagging scenarios** for applying the `STYLEREFS="FONT{0,1,2}"` to the elements `<String>`, taking into account the word context in order to determine whether to assign one font value or not.
 More precisely, this code goes beyond the basic font assignment where:

     - the default value is `STYLEREFS="FONT0"` (normal text, e.g. the word `5`);